joagre/ratatoskr/README.md

 }
 ```

-A struct can implement several interfaces using a comma separated
+A class can implement several interfaces using a comma separated
 sequence of interfaces:

 ```
-struct Foo : Bar, Bonk {
+class Foo : Bar, Bonk {
     ...
 }
 ```